 For more on what should be included in each of these files, read our article explaining how to organize employee records and remain compliant.

-Thank you to Mary Mitchell, MBA, SPHR, SHRM-SCP, CHRS, Senior HR Business Advisor for contributing to this Emerging Issues in HR.
+Thank you to Mary Mitchell, MBA, SPHR, SHRM-SCP, CHRS, and Lorrie Diaz, MS, PHR, for sharing their expertise in this article.